apache/metron/metron-platform/metron-parsers/README.md

 (e.g. stacktrace) and original message causing the error and sent to an `error` queue.
 Invalid messages as determined by global validation functions are also treated as errors and sent to an `error` queue.

+Multiple sensors can be aggregated into a single Storm topology.
+When this is done, there will be multiple Kafka spouts, but only a single parser bolt which will handle delegating to the correct parser as needed.
+There are some constraints around this, in particular regarding some configuration.
+Additionally, all sensors must flow to the same error topic.
+Finally, metadata must be enabled in order for the aggregated bolt to properly know which Kafka topic a message comes to delegate properly.

 ## Message Format